Saturday, 20 April 2024

 Their appearance and confiding demeanour cannot fail but to enchant the average visitor and so it was today with our fellow passengers.
 The colourful bills so like a parrot and smart black and white dinner suit plumage proving irresistibly and perennially attractive.

 I stood, alone on a temporarily deserted part of the island, in a period of brief reflection as a Puffin emerged from its burrow, the bird's normally silky white breast sullied by the wet earth.
-How strange it must be that after spending six or seven months far beyond the sight of land, out on the trackless deep of the Atlantic Ocean, night and day, sleeping and feeding on a constantly moving sea,the Puffin now finds itself on the solidity of land, digging a hole into the earth that will be the birth place and nursery for its single offspring.Of course such fanciful thought is unknown to the Puffin.
+How strange it must be that after spending six or seven months far beyond the sight of land, out on the trackless deep of the Atlantic Ocean, night and day, sleeping and feeding on a constantly moving sea, the Puffin now finds itself on the solidity of land, digging a hole into the earth that will be the birth place and nursery for its single offspring.Of course such fanciful thought is unknown to the Puffin.
 It is following its genetic programming, nothing more nothing less.It is left to such as me with the luxury of a brain capable of imagination to ponder such things.

 A pair of Sandwich Terns,betrayed by their harsh, excitable calls, flew elegantly above us as we returned to the boat.
-Our hour on Inner Farne was up.We headed back to Seahouses, passing yet more Puffins during the early stages of our journey before the sea became empty of birds apart from an occasional Eider and Great Black backed Gull floating on the deep.
+Our hour on Inner Farne was up.We headed back to Seahouses, passing yet more Puffins during the early stages of our journey before the sea became empty of birds apart from an occasional Eider and Great Black backed Gull floating on the water..

 Back at Seahouses we found a bakers for a quick coffee and snack.
-Every time I go to Scotland or in this case am a few miles from the border I involuntarily revisit in my mind the annual childhood holidays I spent at my grandparents in the far north of Scotland where I was indulged in such unhealthy things as Iron Bru and Snow Balls, the latter a vein clogging concoction of marshmallow, coated in thin chocolate and coconut flakes that would cause Nurse Mitch who gives me my annual health check back here in Oxfordshire cause to roll her eyes.
+Every time I go to Scotland or in this case am a few miles from the border I involuntarily revisit in my mind the annual childhood holidays I spent at my grandparents in the far north of Scotland where I was indulged in such unhealthy things as Iron Bru and Snow Balls, the latter a vein clogging concoction of marshmallow, coated in thin chocolate and coconut flakes that would cause Nurse Mitch who gives me my annual health check back here in Oxfordshire cause to roll her eyes in despair.
 It is a sweet reminder of childhood that I find impossible to resist but only when in or near what I regard as my homeland.The baker at Seahouses had Snowballs for sale so I will not say anything more.Being Scots I am used to pleasure being accompanied by an innate feeling of guilt!

 We headed further south for Bempton in Yorkshire and Ako's, our favourite B and B where we have stayed before.
 Nearing our destination we had some time to spare so I asked Mark if he was interested in seeing some Red Grouse.
 A bird that is unknown in Oxfordshire haha!